Waitman Wade Beorn

 - Bachelor of Science, History, June 2000, United States Military Academy, West Point, NY

 Dr. Waitman Wade Beorn is currently a Lecturer in the Corcoran Department of History at the University of Virginia.
 He is also a consultant and writer for the United States Holocaust Memorial Museum.
 Dr. Beorn was previously the Director of the Virginia Holocaust Museum in Richmond, VA.
 He received his PhD in History from the University of North Carolina- Chapel Hill in 2011 where he worked under the direction of Christopher Browning.
 His first book examines the complicity of the German Army in the Holocaust in the Soviet Union, focusing on ground level participation.
-That book, Marching Into Darkness: The Wehrmacht and the Holocaust in Belarus, has recently been published by Harvard University Press and won the Thomas J. Wilson Memorial Prize for best first book from Harvard Press.
+That book, Marching Into Darkness: The Wehrmacht and the Holocaust in Belarus, Harvard University Press, 2014) won the Thomas J. Wilson Memorial Prize for best first book from Harvard Press.
 The book also received the Honorable Mention for the Sybil Milton Memorial Book Prize for books on Nazi Germany and the Holocaust from the German Studies Association.
 This award is awarded every two years.
 Marching into Darkness was also a finalist for the Best Academic Publication on Belarus-related Problems for Foreign Authors at the 5th International Congress of Belarusian Studies.
 The book has also been published in Polish as Polowanie na Żydów.
 Zbrodnie Wermachtu.
 Dr. Beorn is currently preparing a major project on the Janowska concentration camp outside of Lviv, Ukraine.
 This book project is tentatively entitled Between the Wires: The Janowska Camp and the Holocaust in Lviv.
-Dr. Beorn has also written a synthetic book, The Holocaust in Eastern Europe: At the Epicenter of the Final Solution, forthcoming from Bloomsbury Press in early 2018.
+Dr. Beorn has also written a synthetic book, The Holocaust in Eastern Europe: At the Epicenter of the Final Solution, (Bloomsbury Academic Press, 2018).

 In addition to his first book, Dr. Beorn has published work in Holocaust and Genocide Studies, Central European History, and Holocaust Studies: A Journal of Culture and History in addition to chapters in several edited volumes.
 He has been awarded Fulbright Foundation, Harry Frank Guggenheim Foundation, and Claims Conference fellowships.